Nash equilibria for non zero-sum ergodic stochastic differential games: Setup

 We begin by describing the uncontrolled forward process $\{X_t\}_{t \geq 0}$, the drift of which will be affected by the players in the sequel.
 Let the dynamics of $\{X_t\}_{t \geq 0}$ be governed by the It\^o SDE:

-where $W$ denotes a standard Brownian motion under the measure $\bP$.
-We need a few preliminary assumptions. \begin{assumption} Conditions to guarantee existence of a strong solution to (\ref{forward_SDE}): \begin{itemize} \item The triple $(\Omega, \F, \bP)$ is a complete probability space, $(\F_t)_{t\geq 0}$ is an augmented filtration satisfying the usual conditions, and $(W_t)_{t \geq 0}$ is a Brownian motion. \item The process $(W_t)_{t \geq 0}$ has predictable representation property in the filtration $\{\F_t\}_{t \geq 0}$. \item The operator $A$ is dissipative and generates a stable semigroup \{$e^{tA}\}_{t \geq 0}$.
+where $W$ denotes a standard Brownian motion in $\mathbb{R}^N$ under the measure $\bP$.
+We need a few preliminary assumptions. \begin{assumption} Conditions to guarantee existence of a unique strong solution to (\ref{forward_SDE}): \begin{itemize} \item The triple $(\Omega, \F, \bP)$ is a probability space, $\{\F_t\}_{t\geq 0}$ is a right-continuous filtration and $\F_t$ is complete for each $t$. \item The process $\{ W_t \}_{t \geq 0}$ is a Brownian motion with the predictable representation property in the filtration $\{\F_t\}_{t \geq 0}$. \item The operator $A$ is dissipative and generates a stable semigroup $\{e^{tA}\}_{t \geq 0}$.
 In other words, there exist constants $\mu > 0$, $M > 0$ such that